spion/fez/README.md

     exports.default = exports.build;

-The ruleset named `default` has special meaning in fez.
+The ruleset named `default` has special meaning in Fez.
 When `fez.js` is run without any command line options (i.e `node fez.js`), the `default` ruleset is run.
 We specify the `default` ruleset just like any other: by adding a field named `default` to `module.exports`.